PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--organizationId` (string): Organization ID
 - `--role` (string): The role of the SAML administrator
 - `--orgAccess` (string): The privilege of the SAML administrator on the organization.
 Can be one of 'none', 'read-only', 'full' or 'enterprise'
-- `--tags` (array): The list of tags that the SAML administrator has privleges on
+- `--tags` (array): The list of tags that the SAML administrator has privileges on
 - `--networks` (array): The list of networks that the SAML administrator has privileges on